czarexq/projects/quiz/README.md

-Project made to test your skills and for me to practice, javascript, html, css.
+Project made to test your skills and for me to practice, javascript, html, css. <br>
+Quick 10 question project